-- Build a personal marketing campaign – A marketing campaign is something that you shape into the local area across social media, newspaper advertising, website activity, blogs, emails, door knocking, and real estate articles.
-The information that you have and identify through the daily activities in the property market will help you.
+- Build a personal marketing campaign – A marketing campaign is something you shape into the local area across social media, newspaper advertising, website activity, blogs, emails, door knocking, and real estate articles.
+The information you have and identify through the daily activities in the property market will help you.
 It allows you to build a marketing profile that is different and more direct than others in the location.
 Be prepared to share your information across the market comprehensively and directly in a standard way.
-If you are going to do anything in building your marketing profile, remember the word ‘frequency’.
+If you will do anything to build your marketing profile, remember the word ‘frequency’.
 It is essential because contact frequency will allow you to be seen by the right people more regularly, and that is precisely how you build your profile and marketing footprint faster across the location.

 - Gather resources for pitching for services and listings – There are plenty of changes to allow for when it comes to presenting your ideas for a listing in a location.
-Design and use special listing tools that you can draw on at any time and show the client of the prospect as part of talking about a transaction, a listing, or a negotiation.
+Design and use special listing tools you can draw on at any time and show the prospect as part of talking about a transaction, a listing, or a negotiation.
 The best way to display that information is graphically and through statistics.
 You can keep that information in the ‘cloud’ and draw it down into your tablet or computer as situations allow across sales, leasing, or property management.
-Gather that property information regularly and consistently as you grow your footprint as a commercial real estate agent locally.
-That is how you build relevance and speciality as a top agent in your location.
+Gather that property information regularly and consistently as you grow your local commercial real estate agent footprint.
+That is how you build relevance and specialisation as a top agent in your location.

 These ideas will help you create a listing system that allows you to talk to people and grow your market share.
 As simple as these ideas may seem, they are practical and powerful.
 Most agents do not do enough of these things.
 Are you up to the challenge?